arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 ```

 possibly in combination of control flow structures such as `if`, `for` and `while`.
-However, this creates asymmetry:

-- Control structures like `if` can use expressions:
+However, this creates asymmetry.
+Control structures like `if` can use
+expressions:

 ```fsharp
 if(condition) { ...  }
 ```

 `if`, a statement, gets `condition`, an expression.

-- The opposite is not true.
-Expressions can't use control structures.
+The opposite is not true.
+Expressions can't use control
+structures.
 This:

 ```c
 int myList = for(int i=0; i<10; i++) { ... };